MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ## Export your own model using a solution

+In this example, you'll export two solutions:

+   - The solution containing only the custom connector.
+   - The solution containing the model, connection reference, and any other components.

 1. Make sure you've registered your own model in the source environment using the AI Builder SDK.